rionduljonathan/rionduljonathan/README.md

   Deployed as B2B SaaS on Vercel and made finals in **TechTO x Althra 2026 Hackathon**.
 - Co-Lead for Data & Marketing @**UBC Sustaingineering**.
 Integrating data-monitoring software into sustainable research testbeds.
 - Won 2nd place in **UBC 46th Physics Olympics**.
 Designed a copper thermal cooling device with a 9-member team.
 - Co-founded **M.E.C.H**, a health awareness non-profit.
-Raised $3000 and grew to 30+ members across BC and PEI through fundraising campaigns, digital promotion content, and outreach that I managed.
+Raised $3000 for hospital foundations and grew to 30+ members across BC and PEI through fundraising campaigns, digital promotion content, and outreach that I managed.

 ---